2/16/2019, Tamsui and Xin-Beitou

 On the lane where Vincent's grandfather's former house in Xin-Beitou is.

-We took the grandkids here to show them where Agong used to spend time playing with his cousins when growing up.
+We took the grandkids here to show them where Agong used to spend time

 (The house is still there, but owned by someone else.